Pro tips to find U.S.-based nonprofits and schools

-When you’re searching for a specific nonprofit or branch of an organization and getting way too many results, try narrowing it down by using our drop-down state selector.
+When you’re searching for a specific nonprofit or branch of a nonprofit and getting way too many results, try narrowing it down by using our dropdown by state selector.

 Pro Tip 3: Make your school search a cinch

-Select Schools, and search by the school's name or their NCES School ID.
+Select Public schools, and search by the school's name or their NCES School ID.
 Just like searching for nonprofits by EIN, searching public schools by their NCES ID can help you find them faster and more easily.

 Although you can give directly to public schools on Bright Funds, many schools also have an associated PTA, Alumni Association, or Boosters Club authorized to raise funds for them.
-Since these types of supporting organizations are considered nonprofit organizations (not schools) you’ll find PTAs by searching in the Nonprofits category on Bright Funds.
+Since these types of supporting nonprofits are considered actual nonprofits (not schools) you’ll find PTAs by searching in the Nonprofits category on Bright Funds and using their EIN.
 The best way to find out whether you should give directly to the school or the PTA is by contacting the school’s administrators.

 Private schools and colleges are also listed under the Nonprofits category on Bright Funds.

-If you’re having trouble finding your school, PTA or fundraising organization, click the chat button and we are happy to help!
+If you’re having trouble finding your school, PTA or fundraising nonprofit, click the chat button and we are happy to help!

-Pro Tip 4: Churches and other religious organizations
+Pro Tip 4: Churches and other religious nonprofits

-Some religious organizations are eligible to receive tax deductible donations but are not required to file taxes in the same way that other 501(c)(3) public charities are required to do
+Some religious nonprofits are eligible to receive tax-deductible donations but are not required to file taxes in the same way that other 501(c)(3) public charities are required to do.

-If you have searched for your organization via name and EIN (see pro-tips above), and the entity is not appearing, the organization will need to register with Guidestar as a religious entity.
-Doing so will make the organization eligible to receive donations and matching gifts on Bright Funds.
+If you have searched for your nonprofit via name and EIN (see tips above), and the entity is not appearing, the nonprofit will need to register with GuideStar as a religious entity.
+Doing so will make the nonprofit eligible to receive donations and matching gifts on Bright Funds.

-Please contact the organization and provide them with this how-to article from Guidestar on how to get listed - the organization will need to send certain documentation to GuideStar at email@example.com.
+Please contact the nonprofit and provide them with this how-to article from GuideStar on how to get listed - the nonprofit will need to send certain documentation to GuideStar at firstname.lastname@example.org.
 GuideStar will follow up and list them in their database should the documents meet their eligibility criteria.